Rambabu-Akkapolu/smart-rover/README.md

 ## 🚀 Overview

-**Smart Rover** is an intelligent robotic system designed to navigate environments autonomously, avoiding obstacles using ultrasonic sensors.
+**Smart Rover** is an Obstacle Avoidance & Bluetooth Control Robot designed to navigate environments autonomously, avoiding obstacles using ultrasonic sensors.
 It can also be remotely controlled and monitored via Bluetooth, integrating IoT capabilities for real-time operation.

 ## 📋 Features